pwr-Solaar/Solaar/docs/index.md

 - The driver sends messages to devices that do not conform with the Logitech HID++ specification resulting in reponses being sent back that look like other messages.
 For some devices this causes Solaar to report incorrect battery levels.

+- If the Python hid-parser package is not available Solaar will not recognize some devices.
+  Use pip to install hid-parser.

+- Solaar normally uses icon names for its icons, which in some system tray implementatations results in missing or wrong-sized icons.
+  The `--tray-icon-size` option forces Solaar to use icon files of appropriate size for tray icons instead, which produces better results in some system tray implementatations.
+  To use icon files close to 32 pixels in size use `--tray-icon-size=32`.

+- The icon in the system tray can show up as 'black on black' in dark themes or as non-symbolic when the theme uses symbolic icons.
+This is due to problems in some system tray implementations.
+Changing to a different theme may help.
+  The `--battery-icons=symbolic` option can be used to force symbolic icons.

 - Many gaming mice and keyboards have the ONBOARD PROFILES feature.
   This feature can override other features, including polling rate and key lighting.